On the Edge (2001 theatrical film)

-On the Edge is a 2001 Irish drama film co-written and directed by John Carney (in his solo directorial debut) and starring Cillian Murphy, Tricia Vessey, Jonathan Jackson and Stephen Rea.
-The dramedy tells the story of a suicidal young man and his stay in a Dublin psychiatric hospital where he meets new friends who greatly influence his life.
+On the Edge is a 2001 Irish drama film directed by John Carney, who co-wrote it with Daniel James.
+The film stars Cillian Murphy, Tricia Vessey, Jonathan Jackson and Stephen Rea.
+It follows a suicidal young man and his stay in a Dublin psychiatric hospital where he meets new friends who greatly influence his life.

 Plot

 Jonathan Breech is 19 when his father drinks himself to death.
 After a night with a gram of cocaine, another man's girlfriend and an already stolen convertible, he goes to his older brother Mikey's house at five in the morning to get his father's ashes.
 With the urn in the back seat he then goes on a suicidal drive.

 After waking up in a hospital he is given a choice: prison for the stolen car or a mental institution.
 He chooses the latter.
 His room there is small and very near bare.
 Wednesdays are visiting days, when his brother can come.
 The recreation room has a TV, cards and velcro-tipped throwing darts.
 Since he is an inpatient he is forced to only wear pyjamas as per the health board rules.

 He has three group therapy sessions a week with Dr. Figure.
 There, he meets Rachel, Toby, Nick and Leslie.
 He voices romantic interest in Rachel but leaves the first session early.
 Rachel follows him to slap him for treating her patronisingly.
 They begin play-boxing, but stop when she accidentally hits his mouth hard and draws blood.
 Jonathan goes to the restroom to take care of his bloody lip, and Rachel follows him and shows an attraction to blood, smearing it on to her throat and chest.
 Jonathan is unsettled, but intrigued.
 He then befriends Toby, who seems to also have a crush on Rachel.
 One-on-one therapy sessions with Dr. Figure are sarcastic, but he does ask patients to take a pledge not to kill themselves before New Year's Eve.

 Jonathan's friendship with Toby starts to gel when they sneak out to a pub together at night.
 After returning to his room, Jonathan is surprised to discover Rachel there waiting for him.
 While he is lying on top of her, Rachel pulls out a razor hidden in a cigarette box and cuts her arm, which seems to intensify her sexual excitement.
 When the blood drips onto Jonathan's neck, he puts a stop to things.